Occupational Health and Safety Surveillance of Gulf Seafood Workers

 We invite you to join us for the October session of the Southeastern Coastal Center for Agricultural Health and Safety webinar series as Dr. Andy Kane, co-director for the center, presents his research project on commercial fishery worker safety in the southeastern US.
 This project addresses critical gaps in our understanding of hazards and risk factors for Gulf seafood workers.

-Dr. Andrew Kane
+Dr. Andy Kane

-Associate Professor in the Department Environmental and Global Health
+Associate Professor of Environmental & Global Health